Satana (Marvel Comics): Fictional character biography

 As a succubus, she stalked victims in New York City, and then in Los Angeles she befriended a Satanist named Ruth Cummins.
 When Ruth was killed, Satana avenged Ruth's death by destroying Darkos Edge and Harry Gotham.
 She later battled the Four, a mystic cabal.
 During Satana's first time in the mortal dimension, she was attacked by Monsignor Jimmy Cruz and his band of soldiers.
 During this battle, Cruz summoned demons called the N'Garai.
 Exiter tried to fend them off, but was killed trying to protect his mistress.
 Though she was too late to save her beloved Exiter, Satana gained her revenge by killing Cruz and consuming his soul.

-She confronted her father, who was disguised as Miles Gorney, and defied him by saving Michael Heron's soul from him.
+Satana confronted her father, who was disguised as Miles Gorney, and defied him by saving Michael Heron's soul from him.
 Some time later, Satana was seemingly destroyed by her brother Daimon Hellstrom, but she defeated the demoness Kthara.
 She was transformed by the Camarilla of the N'Garai into a human, Judith Camber.
 She was restored to normal, and destroyed the Camarilla.

 Eventually, however, the demon to which she had been bonded began to desire its freedom.
 The Basilisk managed to put a curse on Doctor Strange, basically turning him into a werewolf.
 With the help of Spider-Man and Clea, Satana was able to free Strange's soul from the curse, but the Basilisk was released in the process, and stabbed her in the back with a mystical blade.
 Satana died laughing, however, because their life forces were still bound together; by killing her, the Basilisk had sealed its own fate as well.
 She had thus sacrificed her life to cure Strange of lycanthropy.

 As a supernatural being, however, Satana's death was not permanent.
 Her spirit returned to her father's realm of Hell for a time, until she and a cabal of demons arranged to have her soul (among others) placed into a soulless body on Earth.
 There she began to build her powers again, preparing to return to Hell and conquer her father's realm.